 In terms of primary languages spoken by clients, similar percentages were found for clients overall (Figure 15) and clients in at-risk communities (Figure 16).
-The majority of clients spoke English as their primary language, although than 20% more 🐚 were monolingual Spanish speakers.
-The percentage of monolingual Spanish speakers in at-risk communities was slightly more than the percentage of monolingual Spanish speakers overall (27% versus 22%).
+The majority of clients spoke English as their language, although primary more than 20% were monolingual Spanish speakers.
+The percentage of monolingual Spanish speakers in at-risk communities was slightly more than the percentage monolingual Spanish speakers overall (27% versus 22%).
 Other languages reported included Arabic, French, Russian, American Sign Language, Polish,